-Regarding what was thought of as substance, Aristotle had three catagories: One was earthly matter that could both seen and felt.
-Another consisted of the visible heavenly bodies, seen but not felt – the moon, planets, sun and stars.
+Regarding what was thought of as substance, Aristotle had three categories: One was earthly matter that could be both seen and felt.
+Another consisted of the visible heavenly bodies, seen but not felt: the moon, planets, sun and stars.
 His third substance was the invisible world of spirit.
 In not understanding inertia Aristotle assumed that the moon, planets, sun and stars needed a force to move them.
 Everything, he reasoned, must have a cause.
 Soul, on the other hand, according to Aristotle, was that which was not moved by some external force.
-Soul was the mover.
+Soul, he assumed, was the mover.
 Like Plato, Aristotle saw soul as embodying reason.
 Soul, he believed, moved itself with a sense of purpose.
 The cause of motion of all things, he concluded, is Divine Will.

 As for humans moving themselves, Aristotle believed that happiness could be achieved by choosing a golden mean between extremes.
 Aristotle advocated moderation over the extremes of gluttony and self-deprivation, and he chose courage over the extremes of rashness and cowardice.
 Aristotle believed in moderating one's passions.
 He compared a man in a state of passion to a man asleep, drunk or insane.

 Aristotle applied his Golden Mean to economic and social order and to the relationship between the state and the individual, but he could not, of course, apply it to those matters that had no median, such as choosing between honoring and ignoring one's contracts or commitments.